 - Large initial costs.
 Buying equipment means you will need to pay the total amount upfront, which could affect your cash flow.
 If you’re taking out a loan to buy your equipment, you’ll be required to make a down payment in most cases.

 - Equipment might become obsolete.
-Buying equipment gives you less flexibility than leasing it: you’ll want to make your investment worthwhile by using your equipment as long as you possibly can, at the risk of getting stuck with getting stuck with old equipment.
+Buying equipment gives you less flexibility than leasing it: you’ll want to make your investment worthwhile by using your equipment as long as you possibly can, at the risk of getting stuck with old equipment.

 This is especially true if you’re using technology: upgrading software won’t always be an option, so you might need to reinvest in newer, more modern items.

 - Maintenance costs.
 Needless to say, if the equipment is yours, maintenance and repair costs are on you.
 You can make a rough estimate of what it will cost to do regular, planned maintenance to your equipment but unexpected repairs or even replacements can get surprisingly expensive.